Arrowhead Pharmaceuticals, Inc

 Robbins Arroyo LLP: Arrowhead Pharmaceuticals, Inc. (ARWR) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against Arrowhead Pharmaceuticals, Inc. (NASDAQGS: ARWR) in the U.S. District Court for the Central District of California.
-The complaint is brought on behalf of all purchasers of Arrowhead securities between May 11, 2015 and November 8, 2016, for alleged violations of the Securities Exchange Act of 1934 by Arrowhead’s officers and directors.
-Arrowhead, a biopharmaceutical company, develops novel drugs to treat intractable diseases in the United States.
-The company’s lead clinical candidate is known as ARC-520, which is designed to treat chronic hepatitis B virus (“HBV”) infection.
+Robbins Arroyo LLP, announces that a class action complaint was filed against Arrowhead Pharmaceuticals, Inc. (“Arrowhead”) (NASDAQGS: ARWR) in the U.S. District Court for the Central District of California.
+The complaint is brought on behalf of all purchasers of Arrowhead securities between January 12, 2015 and November 29, 2016, for alleged violations of the Securities Exchange Act of 1934 by Arrowhead’s officers and directors.
+Arrowhead develops novel drugs to treat intractable diseases in the United States.
+Among Arrowhead’s products under development is ARC-520, a drug designed to treat chronic hepatitis B virus (“HBV”) infection.

-Arrowhead Accused of Overstating Commercial Viability of Its Drug
+Arrowhead Accused of Overstating the Approval Prospects of Its Drug

 Arrowhead Shareholders Have Legal Options